 - A TOWN HALL meeting will be held Wednesday, July 19 at the Elegante Hotel in BEAUMONT from 2 to 5 p.m.
 Attendees will hear from state HHSC staff and local community representatives and then have time to provide comments and suggestions.
 The goal of the Town Hall is to develop a statewide strategic plan and community-based social marketing/public education plan to increase awareness of prescription drug misuse, the need for a coordinated approach, and promote increased use of Prescription Drug Monitoring Program (PDMP) data.
 The public is encouraged to attend.
 Registration can be found at https://www.prescriptiondrugsummit.com/regional.html.

-- Youth Prevention staff will be working with youth and other groups during June.
+- P.A.R.T.Y. and Youth Prevention staff will continue working with youth and other groups during the summer.
 Crafts and various activities to give people healthy alternatives to dangerous summer activities will be provided, along with lots of summer fun.

 Recovery Life, a supportive family component for families of ADAC clients kicked off in May and is continuing through June and beyond.
 The goal for the family groups is to reduce relapse through family support and involvement to individuals in recovery.
 Families were invited to four fun and informational nights (Monday-Wednesday and Tuesday-Thursday) with participation in games and enjoying snowcones and snacks.
 The pilot project continues through the end of June on both Tuesday nights from 6 to 7 and Friday mornings from 10 to 11.
 The adult family members will meet in a group setting while the school-age children will participate in activities provided by ADAC staff with experience in visiting kids in their Youth Prevention work throughout the year.
 The schedule for meetings will be regularly re-assessed to assure the needs of clients and their families are being met.
 Please join us!